-Top Tip: If you’re planning on using public transport quite frequently, then you should maybe consider the Dubrovnik Card.
+PRO TIP: If you’re planning on using public transport quite frequently, then you should maybe consider the Dubrovnik Card.
 This gives you free public transport as well as free entrance to some of Dubrovnik’s top attractions.

-There are a number of taxi ranks around the city, including places such as Pile Gate, the bus station, airport and the port.
+There are a number of taxi ranks around the city, including places such as Pile Gate, the bus station, the airport and the port.

-Uber is also available in Dubrovnik and is often a cheaper and more convenient option than the traditional taxis.
+Uber is also available in Dubrovnik and is often a cheaper and more convenient option than traditional taxis.

 By Cable Car

 This is a more unique way of getting around and definitely one that’s worth a try.

 The cable car takes you to the top of Mount Srđ, 450 metres above sea level.
 This journey takes only 4 minutes but opens up a whole other perspective of Dubrovnik.